Hanover school of architecture: Origins

-The Role of the Railway
+Role of the railway

 The invention of the railway was of critical importance for nineteenth-century industrialization.
 In Lower Saxony, the development of the rail network and the formation of the Hanover School overlapped over several decades.
 Many architects who adhered to the architectural style were also active in railway construction, including Hase and some of his employees.

 The railway fueled the rapid transport of goods and people, opened up rural regions to development, and ensured a strong economy.
 Initially, economics played a major role and freight transport enjoyed greater interest before passenger transport also became more important a few years later.
 The technical innovations emanating from the railway also had an impact on art and architecture, and they also determined village and urban development.
 In many places, the stations shaped the cityscape themselves.
 In Lower Saxony, brick construction was favored in station design after 1850.
 After a trip through Germany in 1857, the British architect George Gilbert Scott expressed his appreciation: "The best developments of railway architecture I have seen are on the Hanoverian lines."
 The development of the railway in Lower Saxony was already well-established by this point, as the first section, the route from Braunschweig to Wolfenbüttel, had begun operation at the end of 1838.
 By 1880, all of the most important lines had been completed, and in the following decades only additional feeder lines and secondary railways were constructed.